spjhon/Udemy-React-StephenGrider/011APIsAsyncInterface/README.md

 4. In the slice, add extrRedcuers, watching for the action types made by the thunk Aqui lo que se hace en el slice es que se adiciona el state de acuerdo a si es pending, fullfiled o error y actualizar todo el slice y los subsecuentes componentes acorde a los nuevos states.

+5. Export the thunk from the store/index.js file

+6. When a user does something, dispatch the thunk function to run it.

 ### Proceso de fetching con RTK Query